Hexworks/hexworks-site/_tutorials/2018-12-04-how-to-make-a-roguelike.md

 If we take a look at the definition of a Roguelike:

-> Roguelike is a subgenre of role-playing video game characterized by a dungeon crawl through procedurally generated levels, turn-based gameplay, tile-based graphics, and permanent death of the player character.
+> Roguelike is a subgenre of role-playing video game characterized by a dungeon crawl through procedurally
+> generated levels, turn-based gameplay, tile-based graphics, and permanent death of the player character.

-it turns out that it has some inherent features which make writing one easy and fun!
+it turns out that it has some inherent features that make writing one easy and fun!
 This tutorial series is therefore about writing *your own roguelike game* from scratch.

 ## Language and library choices

 For this tutorial we'll use the [Kotlin](https://kotlinlang.org/) programming language.
 "Why not use C++, Java or Python?" you might ask.
-The reason is that
+The reasons are:

-- Low-level languages like C++ make it much harder to focus on writing actual game mechanics and you quickly get bogged down with memory management, complex language features and such.
+- Low-level languages like C++ make it much harder to focus on writing actual game mechanisms and you quickly get bogged down with memory management, complex language features and such.
   For a roguelike raw performance is not nearly as important as if you were writing an AAA title.
-- While Java has tons of libraries for this purpose it is a bit outdated even with the new improvements with Java 10 and 11.
+- While Java has tons of libraries for this purpose it is a bit outdated even with the new improvements.
 - Python is a nice language, but its dynamic nature makes it harder do reason about your code as your codebase grows.
 Apart from that it is also more difficult to write code which runs on a multitude of platforms (including the browser).